ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

-The purpose of this architecture document is to provide a technical framework within which to define the required properties of a gateway that supports the secure asset transfer protocol.
+The purpose of this architecture document is to provide a technical framework within which to define the required properties of a gateway that supports the Secure Asset Transfer Protocol.

 # Terminology
 {: #terms}